-- WSDOT is responsible for administering the statewide transportation system and ensuring that people and goods move safely and efficiently across the state.
+Washington State Department of Transportation (WSDOT) is responsible for administering the statewide transportation system and ensuring that people and goods move safely and efficiently across the state.

 - The agency was created by the 1977 Legislature to consolidate the functions of the following agencies:

 - State Highway Commission

 - Department of Highways

 - Washington Toll Bridge Authority

 - Aeronautics Commission

 - Canal Commission

 - Planning and Community Affairs Agency (transportation functions)

 - The Secretary of Transportation is the Washington State Department of Transportation's executive head, appointed by the Governor and confirmed by the Senate.

-- WSDOT is organized to deliver a comprehensive transportation program.

 - Website: www.wsdot.wa.gov